 What's a marketplace?Anchor link to section titled "What's a marketplace?"

 A marketplace is a purchasing surface on a platform, featuring products from different shops and directing buyers towards a sale.
 For example, a streaming app where users can buy merchandise from different artists constitutes a marketplace.

 Shopify Marketplace Kit uses Shopify's foundational tech stack and commerce expertise to provide a set of APIs, webhooks, and UI components to accelerate your marketplace development process.
-Marketplace Kit connects your platform and its users to Shopify merchants and their products.
+Marketplace Kit connects your platform and its users to millions of Shopify merchants and their products.

 Marketplace Kit is built and optimized to use data coming from the Storefront API.
 The shape of the data passed to components and webhooks corresponds and conforms to structures based on the Storefront API's GraphQL types.

-When your platform has multiple merchants publishing products to the channel app, with multiple buyers purchasing those products on the platform, you've got a basic marketplace.
+When your platform has multiple merchants publishing products to the channel app, with buyers purchasing those products on the platform, you've got a basic marketplace.

 The following diagram illustrates the marketplace workflow:

 Shopify approves your channel app.

 Merchants install your channel app using OAuth and are granted data access.